reactive-python/reactpy-django/docs/src/features/decorators.md

+???+ summary

+    Decorator utilities can be used within your `components.py` to help simplify development.

 ## Auth Required

 You can limit access to a component to users with a specific `auth_attribute` by using this decorator.

 By default, this decorator checks if the user is logged in, and his/her account has not been deactivated.

-Common uses of this decorator are to hide components from [`AnonymousUser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.AnonymousUser), or render a component only if the user [`is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).
+Common uses of this decorator are to only render a component if the user [`is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).

 This decorator can be used with or without parentheses.